kgryte/pranav-qs-blog/README.md

 }
 ```

-We can modify the above signature and implementation, as demonstrated in the following code snippet, in order to shift resolution of the first indexed element to the API consumer.
+As demonstrated in the following code snippet, we can modify the above signature and implementation such that the responsibility for resolving the first indexed element is shifted to the API consumer.

 ```javascript
 function daxpy_ndarray(N, alpha, X, strideX, offsetX, Y, strideY, offsetY) {